rackerlabs/rackspace-how-to/content/rackspace-email-archiving/exporting-an-archive-when-cancelling-your-account.md

 - Bulk exports require an extended amount of time to complete.
 They can take several weeks to a few months to finish.

+- You must contact support directly to request a bulk archive export be scheduled

 The pricing for a bulk export is a one-time fee and varies by amount of data as well as data format.

 |Export Format| Price per GB|